akka/akka/akka-docs-new/src/main/paradox/guide/actors-intro.md

 As described in the sections above, common programming practices cannot properly address the needs of modern concurrent and distributed systems.
-Thankfully, we don’t need to scrap everything we know.
+Thankfully, we don't need to scrap everything we know.
 Instead, the actor model addresses these shortcomings in a principled way, allowing systems to behave in a way that better matches our mental model.

 In particular, we would like to: